woctezuma/add-free-licenses/README.md

 [Instructions][steam-account-licenses-instructions]
 at [`Luois45`][luois45-gpl-repository]
-suggest to execute some code in the JavaScript console of your web-browser on the [`/account/licenses/`][steam-account-licenses] web-page.
+suggest to execute JavaScript code in your browser on the [`/account/licenses/`][steam-account-licenses] web-page.

 **NB:** you have to be **authenticated** on Steam in your web-browser in order to use this method.